Parth099/Azure-Certs/AI-900/misc/01 - Azure AI Foundry Overview.md

     -   Set the correct model for the task and price
 -   Agents
 -   SLM (mil, bil) vs LLM (Trillions of Params)

+## Agents

+There is an Agent Service, it can run tasks on your behalf.
+You are able to give it these items

+1. Tasks
+2. Actions (ex: Azure Function endpoints)
+3. Information (ex: Azure AI search)

+Often times agents can work together to perform self validation

+## Using AI Foundary

+### Hubs

+Centralized *Repo* for your AI service
+- Data
+- endpoints
+- connections
+- security settings ...

+### Projects

+A child of a Hub.

+This data is isolated as its solely for the project.
+The Hub keeps all the shared items.

 [^1]: You are able to create copilots from natural language prompts to a builder.